 1. Reykjadalur Hot Spring Hike – The Best Day Hike in Iceland

-The Reykjadalur Hot Spring trail seems like a good place as any to start off this list of best hikes in Iceland.
-Not only is this out-and-back hike easily accessible if you’re staying in Reykjavík it’s also dreamy for watching the Northern Lights – especially if you’re visiting Iceland between late August and mid-April.
+The Reykjadalur Hot Spring trail seems like a good place as any to start off this list of the best hikes in Iceland.
+Not only is this out-and-back hike easily accessible if you’re staying in Reykjavík, but it’s also dreamy for watching the Northern Lights.
+Especially if you’re visiting Iceland between late August and mid-April, outside of the summer months.

 The hike’s starting point is just a short distance from Hveragerdi, a quaint town that lies around 40km from the capital.
-To get there, you can catch a Strætó bus from Reykjavík ($7 to $35 for the 40-minute journey) which goes every 3 hours.
-If you’re renting a car, you can take the Þjóðvegur 1 road and drive onto Hveragerdi.
+To get there, you can catch a Strætó bus from Reykjavík ($7 to $35 for the 40-minute journey), which goes every three hours.
+If you’re renting a car, you can take the Þjóðvegur 1 road and drive to Hveragerdi.

 While this hike is quite short and easy, it’s one of the most panoramic trails that I explored in Iceland.
-When the weather is clear, you can catch the smoky mountains and the ocean glistening in the distance.
+When the weather is clear, you can catch the Smoky Mountains and the south coast ocean glistening in the distance.

-The trail leads into a geothermically active area, complete with a geothermal river, mud pools, and hot springs.
-Don’t forget your swimwear!
+The trail leads into a geothermally active area, complete with a geothermal river, mud pools, and hot springs, so remember your swimwear.
+What’s better than enjoying stunning scenery from a natural hot tub?!

 The hike takes you across a wooden bridge that leads to a steep, uphill terrain.
 Rest assured that the uphill climb does level out after a few minutes, leading to an easy walk across a well-maintained path.
 There are a few ups and downs as you make your way through the hilly topography to the geothermal river, but the walk isn’t strenuous.